csxmt123/zhouwt612.github.io/_posts/2019-08-09-BPSK Audio Modem.md

 ## Foreword

-Recently, i found an interesting GNU Radio flow graph.
-So i post that flow graph in my blog.
+Recently, i found an interesting GNU Radio flow graph and post that flow graph on my blog.
 [This](http://aaronscher.com/GNU_Radio_Companion_Collection/Audio_modem.html) is the source of this flow graph.
 It was made by Dr. Aaron Scher.
 You can also download this file [here](http://aaronscher.com/GNU_Radio_Companion_Collection/GNU_Radio_Companion_Collection_docs/audio_modem1.grc).

 ## Flow graph